 Bridging inequities through civic engagement and technology.

-Civic Tech Camp is a two-day summit where visionary tech leaders, students, technologists, and innovation coaches unite to bring bold Civic Innovation Projects to life.
+Civic Tech Camp is a one-day summit where visionary tech leaders, students, technologists, and innovation coaches unite to bring bold Civic Innovation Projects to life.

-Focusing on the climate crisis, bridging the digital divide, and economic empowerment, this event—hosted by OpenTRAIL and Femmecubator—sparks cross-disciplinary collaboration to transform ideas into impactful, real-world solutions.
+Focusing on the climate crisis, bridging the digital divide, and economic empowerment, this event—hosted by Femmecubator ans spnosred by Perforce Software—sparks cross-disciplinary collaboration to transform ideas into impactful, real-world solutions.

 A collaboration between technologists and the community